Silas-cloudspace/WheelsOnDemand-github-actions-terraform-ecs/README.md

 Full CI/CD project that walks you from beginning to end on how to deploy an application on AWS.

-This is an excellent project to present in your resume, because this project covers many aspects of the skills you need to know as a Cloud and DevOps engineer.

 This project covers how to deploy applications in AWS using core AWS services such as:

 •	VPC